-We finally embraced the reality that the only safe option for us was to drive out and up to Canada.
-We loaded all of Max”s Art into our roof top tent and began the journey out.
+We finally embraced the reality that the only safe option for us was to drive home to Canada.
+We loaded all of Max’s Art into our roof top tent and began the journey out.
 We drove 3650 km in 6 days.
-It was one of the hardest things I have ever done.
+It was one of the hardest things we have ever done.

 The drive was long, and the fear of being exposed to COVID19 was very intense.
-Yet the closer we got the more relief I felt.
+Yet the closer we got the more relief we felt.
 When we crossed the border into Canada we literally kissed the ground!
 We are currently home in Victoria BC.
-After finishing our quarantine I am happy to say we are healthy, safe and exquisitely happy to be alive!
+I am happy to say we are healthy, safe and exquisitely happy to be alive!

 I hope Max’s Art touches you.
-Many of these paintings came from a place of joy.
+These paintings came from a place of joy and a time of peace and tranquility.
 The whales and time on the beach were unforgettable.
 I have tremendous gratitude for the beauty and adventure we experienced down there before the ravages of COVID19 hit.
 I am so proud of both Max and I surviving the adventure of a life time!

 Max painted this after a couple of weeks at the lagoon.
 We had been out whale watching multiple times.
 His excitement and connection with the whales was amazing.
 He painted this after his first close encounter of touching a Grey whale!￼

-This is Max’s third painting of the Grey whales in Laguna San Ignacio.
-He was feeling the incredible beauty and energy of the lagoon.￼
+This is Max’s third painting in the Laguna San Ignacio Series.
+He had so many incredible whale encounters over the past few weeks.
+We spent the day swimming and walking along the beach.
+You could tell Max was feeling the incredible beauty and energy of the Lagoon.

 Tecolote Beach is in La Paz, Baja California Sur.
-This is where Max and I are sheltering in place.
+This is where Max and I are sheltered in place during lockdown.
 We come here to swim and paint.
-There’s no one here so it is safe.
 It has a breathtaking view north to Espiritu Santo Island.
 Max painted this after swimming one day.

 This was Max’s second painting in the Frank Turner series.
-Amazing to me the colors he chose.
+It is amazing the colors he chose.
 He loved this song.
-It reflects his surviving COVID 19 on our beach.
+You could feel his energy flowing as he painted.
+It reflects his strength in surviving the loneliness of COVID 19 through swimming and painting on our beach.